 The mechanical pencils that we sell have a sturdy casing that is built to last and write for years through rough conditions.
 They write well on most types of paper, lumber, sample bag tags and many other mediums.
 The mechanical pencils are shipped with six HB (No.2) leads in a 1.1 millimeter width.
 Wide leads break less frequently and write smoothly over wet paper.
 They also ship with two extra erasers.
 Replacement leads and erasers are available here.

 Note: Pencils write well on all of the notebooks and field books that we sell.
-They also write well on Rite-in-the-Rain Copier Paper.
 A standard ballpoint pen is the recommended writing implement for iGage Weatherproof and PuffinPaper.
 These papers do not accept pencil and require a pen.
 Most gel pens contain water-soluble inks and are not recommended for writing that might come in contact with moisture of any kind.

 Your only limit is your imagination when you use Sharpie Permanent Markers to make waterproof signs.

 Sharpie Permanent MarkersThe Sharpie Permanent Marker is one of our favorite writing implements.
 You can use it to make great waterproof signs.
 Sharpies come in a wide variety of colors, point widths and point shapes.
-That varieity gives you many options when making waterproof signs.
+That variety gives you many options when making waterproof signs.

 You don't need to stop at "writing" because you can draw, doodle and express yourself in many ways.
 Kids love to draw with Sharpies.
 We think that PuffinPaper in the 10 mil thickness is great for making waterproof signs or just drawing with Sharpies for fun.